dotnet/AspNetCore.Docs/aspnetcore/6.0/blazor/components/dynamiccomponent.md

 ## Avoid catch-all parameters

 Avoid the use of [catch-all parameters](xref:blazor/fundamentals/routing#catch-all-route-parameters).
-If catch-all parameters are used, every explicit parameter on `DynamicComponent`, now and in the future, effectively is a reserved word that you can't pass to a dynamic child.
+If catch-all parameters are used, every explicit parameter on `DynamicComponent` effectively is a reserved word that you can't pass to a dynamic child.
 Any new parameters passed to `DynamicComponent` are a breaking change, as they start shadowing child component parameters that happen to have the same name.
 It's unlikely that the caller always knows a fixed set of parameter names to pass to all possible dynamic children.

+## Trademarks

+Rocket Lab is a registered trademark of [Rocket Lab USA Inc.](https://www.rocketlabusa.com/).
+SpaceX is a registered trademark of [Space Exploration Technologies Corp.](https://www.spacex.com/).
+United Launch Alliance and ULA are registered trademarks of [United Launch Alliance, LLC](https://www.ulalaunch.com/).
+Virgin Galactic is a registered trademark of [Galactic Enterprises, LLC](https://www.virgingalactic.com/).